0 of 24 questions completed

 The National Trust was founded in 1895 by three volunteers.

-Who is married to the Queen of England?Correct
+Who is married to the Queen of the United Kingdom?Correct

-The Queen of England is married to Prince Philip, the Duke of Edinburgh.Incorrect
+The Queen of the United Kingdom is married to Prince Philip, the Duke of Edinburgh.Incorrect

 In Wales the elected members, known as AMs, meet in the Welsh Assembly in the Senedd in Cardiff Bay.